-- Permission – Email service providers (ESP) manage the opt-in permissions… but the internet service provider (ISP) manages the gateway for the destination email address.
+- Permission – Email service providers (ESPs) manage the opt-in permissions… but the internet service provider (ISP) manages the gateway for the destination email address.
 It’s an inherently flawed system that has skyrocketed fraudulent schemes like phishing.
 You can do everything right as a business to acquire permission and email addresses, and the ISP has no idea and may block you anyway.
 The ISPs assume you’re a spammer or sending malicious emails… unless you prove otherwise.

-- Inbox Placement – ESPs promote high deliverability rates that are basically nonsense.
-An email that is routed directly to the junk folder and never seen by your email subscriber is technically delivered.
-In order to truly monitor your inbox placement, you have to use a seed list and go look at each ISP to identify whether your email landed in the inbox or the junk folder.
+- Inbox Placement – ESPs consistently promote high deliverability rates that are nonsense.
+An email routed directly to the junk folder and never seen by your email subscriber is technically delivered.
+To truly monitor your inbox placement, you must use a seed list and look at each ISP to identify whether your email landed in the inbox or the junk folder.
 My company can provider this testing for you as well.

 - Reputation – ISPs and third-party services also maintain reputation scores for the sending IP address for your email.
-There are blacklists which ISPs may use to block all of your email altogether, or you may have a poor reputation which would get you routed to the junk folder.
-There are a number of services you can use to monitor your IP reputation… but I’d be a bit pessimistic since many don’t actually have insight into each ISPs algorithms.
+There are blacklists that ISPs may use to block all of your emails altogether, or you may have a poor reputation that would get you routed to the junk folder.
+You can use many services to monitor your IP reputation, but I’d be a bit pessimistic since many don’t have insight into each ISP’s algorithm.

-The best practices for mitigating any inbox placement issues is to ensure you have set up a number of DNS records that ISPs can use to look up and ensure that the emails you are sending are truly sent by you and not by someone pretending to be your company.
-This is done through a number of standards:
+The best practice for mitigating any inbox placement issues is to ensure you have set up email authentication records that ISPs can use to look up and validate that the emails you are sending are truly sent by you and not by someone pretending to be your company.
+This is done through a few standards:

-- Sender Policy Framework (SPF) – the oldest standard around, this is where you register a TXT record on your domain registration (DNS) that states what domains or IP addresses that you are sending email from for your company.
-For example, I send email for Martech Zone from Google Workspace and from CircuPress (my own ESP currently in beta).
-I have an SMTP plugin on my website to also send via Google, otherwise I would have an IP address included on this as well.
+- Sender Policy Framework (SPF) – the oldest standard, is where you register a TXT record on your domain registration (DNS) that states what domains or IP addresses you are sending emails from for your company.
+For example, I send emails for Martech Zone from Google Workspace.

-- Domain-based Message Authentication, Reporting and Conformance (DMARC) – this newer standard has an encrypted key in it that can validates both my domain and the sender.
+- Domain-based Message Authentication, Reporting and Conformance (DMARC) – this newer standard has an encrypted key that can validate both my domain and the sender.
 Each key is produced by my sender, ensuring that emails sent by a spammer can’t get spoofed.
 If you are using Google Workspace, here’s how to set up DMARC.

-- DomainKeys Identified Mail (DKIM) – Working alongside the DMARC record, this record informs ISPs how to treat my DMARC and SPF rules as well as where to send any deliverability reports.
+- DomainKeys Identified Mail (DKIM) – Working alongside the DMARC record, this record informs ISPs how to treat my DMARC and SPF rules and where to send any deliverability reports.
 I want ISPs to reject any messages that don’t pass DKIM or SPF, and I want them to send reports to that email address.

-- Brand Indicators for Message Identification (BIMI) – the newest addition, BIMI provides a means for ISPs and their email applications to display the logo of the brand within the email client.
-There’s both an open standard as well as an encrypted standard for Gmail where you also need an encrypted certificate.
-The certificates are pretty expensive so I’m not doing that yet.
+- Brand Indicators for Message Identification (BIMI) – the newest addition, BIMI provides a means for ISPs and their email applications to display the brand’s logo within the email client.
+There’s both an open standard and an encrypted standard for Gmail, where you also need an encrypted verified mark certificate (VMC).
+The certificates are expensive, so I’m not doing that yet.
 VMCs are being issued by two accepted Mark Verifying Authorities: Entrust and DigiCert.
 More information can be found at the BIMI group.

 How To Validate Your Email Authentication

-All of the source information, relay information, and validation information associated with every email is found within the message headers.
-If you’re a deliverability expert, interpreting these is pretty easy… but if you’re a novice, they’re incredibly difficult.
-Here’s what the message header looks like for our newsletter, I’ve grayed out some of the autoresponse emails and campaign information:
+All the source, relay, and validation information associated with every email are found within the message headers.
+Interpreting these is pretty easy if you’re a deliverability expert, but if you’re a novice, they’re incredibly difficult.
+Here’s what the message header looks like for our newsletter; I’ve grayed out some of the autoresponse emails and campaign information:

-If you read through, you can see what my DKIM rules are, whether DMARC passes (it doesn’t) and that SPF passes… but that’s a lot of work.
-There’s a much better workaround, though, and that’s to use DKIMValidator.
-DKIMValidator provides you an email address that you can add to your newsletter list or send via your office email… and they translate the header information into a nice report:
+If you read through, you can see my DKIM rules, whether DMARC passes (it doesn’t) and SPF passes… but that’s a lot of work.
+There’s a much better workaround, though, to use DKIMValidator.
+DKIMValidator provides you with an email address that you can add to your newsletter list or send via your office email… and they translate the header information into a nice report: